|Overall Rating||Pretty Good|

 Flex: This board is very stiff in the center.
 There is almost no give.
 The 158 has a little more give.
 Once you get to the tip and tail it softens up considerably.
 It is a little less stiff when you give a torsional flex.
 This pays off when you hit the chop.
-It is stable and smooth but it’s no butter board.
+It is stable and smooth but it’s not a super easy butter board.
 Not super easy to tail butter but doable for sure.

 Speed on The Old Extruded Base– This stiff beefy board should perform really well but we were worried about the extruded base.
 Extruded bases are usually for park boards that never pick up any speed, hit the street and hit rails all day.
 That being said we were really surprised to see that this thing held its speed and this is one of the fastest extruded bases we have ever experienced.
 Still its an extruded base and that’s a big drawback.
 What makes this board so fast is also the damp and stiff build.
 We haven’t found a speed where the board makes us feel unsafe or unstable.
 It is also sturdy as hell.
 There have been many rocks hit so far and there isn’t a single mark on the base.
 So its tough and pretty fast.

 Uneven Snow– So this can bomb through mostly tracked out powder and handle some uneven terrain but when it becomes rutted and mogul filled it’s a little more work than you would think for a tapered board.
-It’s not bad for it’s flex but it can get a little bit cranky in end of the day weekend powder.
+It’s not bad for it’s flex but it can get a little bit cranky in end of a tracked up day.
 The 158 was much more fun to weave in and out of moguls better.
 I personally had more control with the 158 with less work.